 Randa had begun his career of bouncing around that year, already with four teams in three seasons.
 He would last just one year in Detroit before they traded him to the Mets who in turn would trade him back to the Royals just six days later.
 He had some success in Kansas City, hitting over .300 his first two years and driving in at least 80 runs for four straight seasons.
 In 2005 he signed with the Reds who traded him to the Padres at the trade deadline.
 Granted free agency, he signed with the Pirates for the 2006 season.
 Randa struggled as the regular third baseman until an injured foot put him out from May 2- June 12.
-While it was a bad break for Joe, it opened the door for Freddy Sanchez to take over the position and he would go on to win the NL batting crown.
-When Randa returned he was mostly off the bench, getting some games at 3B and 1B while also pinch hitting and playing DH during the interleague games.
+While it was a bad break for Joe, it opened the door for Freddy Sanchez to take over the position and he would go on to win the NL batting crown that year.
+When Randa returned he was mostly off the bench, getting some games at third base and first base while also pinch-hitting and playing DH during the interleague games.
 He hit .267 in 89 games that year, his last season in the majors.

 Also born on this date, in 1929, was Pirates outfielder Gino Cimoli, who was a member of the 1960 World Series winning team.
 The Pirates traded pitcher Ron Kline to the Cardinals for Cimoli and pitcher Tom Cheney in late 1959.
-Gino had four major league seasons in at the time and was coming off his best when he hit .279 with 40 doubles and 72 RBI’s in 143 games for St Louis in 1959.
-In 1960 he played all three outfield positions, getting into 101 games and he hit .267 with 28 RBI’s.
+Gino had four major league seasons in at the time and was coming off his best when he hit .279 with 40 doubles and 72 RBIs in 143 games for St Louis in 1959.
+In 1960 he played all three outfield positions, getting into 101 games and he hit .267 with 28 RBIs.
 In the World Series he played all seven games, hitting .250 with four runs scored, helping the Pirates to their third title.
-In 1961 Gino got limited time, hitting .299 in 21 games before the Pirates traded him to the Braves in mid-June for shortstop Johnny Logan.
-Cimoli spent 10 seasons in the majors, hitting .265 with 321 RBI’s in 969 games.
+In 1961 Cimoli got limited time, hitting .299 in 21 games before the Pirates traded him to the Braves in mid-June for shortstop Johnny Logan.
+Cimoli spent ten seasons in the majors, hitting .265 with 321 RBIs in 969 games.